Pan Seared Salmon

 Instructions

-- 1Remove the salmon from the refrigerator and let stand at room temperature for at least 10 minutes.
-With a paper towel, pat the fillets very dry on both sides.
+- 1Remove the salmon from the refrigerator and let stand at room temperature for 10 minutes.
+Pat the fillets completely dry on both sides with paper towels.

-- 2Heat the butter and oil in a 12-inch cast iron or heavy stainless steel skillet over medium-high heat until the butter foams and the foam subsides, about 3 minutes.
-It’s important the pan is VERY hot before you add the salmon, or it won’t crisp properly.
+- 2Heat the butter and vegetable oil in a 12-inch cast iron or heavy stainless steel skillet over medium-high heat for about 3 minutes, until the butter foams and the foam subsides—the pan must be very hot for proper crisping.

-- 5Let the salmon cook on the first side completely undisturbed until the flesh appears cooked about 3/4 of the way up the fillet, about 5 to 6 minutes.
+- 4Cook the salmon on the first side undisturbed over medium-high heat for 5–6 minutes, until the flesh appears cooked about three-quarters of the way up the fillet and the skin is golden brown and crispy.

 Nutrition — Per Serving